apalache-mc/apalache/docs/src/adr/009adr-outputs.md

 Each run directory, outlined in the previous section, should contain the following:

-  - A file `run.txt`, containing the command issued for this run, e.g.: `check --inv=SomeInv Spec.tla`
-    alternatively (DISCUSS), the file could contain the full command, with all implicit parameters filled in, so it can be replicated exactly
+  - A file `run.txt`, containing the command issued for this run, e.g.: `check --inv=SomeInv Spec.tla`, with all implicit parameters filled in, so it can be replicated exactly
   - 0 or more counterexample files
   - if `--write-intermediate` is set, a subdirectory `intermediate`, containing outputs associated with each of the passes in Apalache
   - an Apalache log file `detailed.log`.
 If `--debug` is set, the log file contains `DEBUG` level events, in addition to the regular ones